 Make the Crisp Topping

-- Preheat the oven to 350°F. Place the pecans on a sheet pan in a single layer and toast for about 10 minutes until the pecans are slightly browned.
-Remove the pecans from the oven, allow them to cool and then coarsely chop.
+- Preheat the oven to 350°F. Place the pecans on a sheet pan in a single layer and toast for 7-10 minutes until the pecans are slightly browned.
+Remove the pecans from the oven, allow them to cool, and then coarsely chop.

-- Place the flour, both sugars, cinnamon, cardamom and salt in a medium size bowl and whisk to combine.
-Add 3/4 cup of chopped pecans and toss with the dry ingredients to mix in.
-Cut the butter into small pieces, add it to the dry ingredients and rub the butter with your fingers until the mixture resembles coarse crumbs.
+- Place the flour, both sugars, cinnamon, cardamom, and salt in a medium-sized bowl and whisk to combine.
+Mix in the chopped pecans .
+Cut the butter into small cubes, add it to the dry ingredients, and rub the butter into the dry ingredients with your fingers until the mixture resembles coarse crumbs.
+Store the crisp in the refrigerator until ready to add to the pears

 - Butter a 9 x 9-inch baking dish.
 If you've made the toasted nuts in advance preheat the oven to 350°F.

 - Pour the pears into the prepared baking dish.
 Cover the top evenly with the crisp topping by pressing it together into large clumps and then breaking it into smaller pieces as it is sprinkled over the top.
-Bake the pear crisp for 30-35 minutes until the pear juices are bubbling.
+Bake the pear crisp for 30-35 minutes until the pear juices are bubbling all the way around the edges of the baking dish.

 - Remove the pear crisp from the oven.
-Allow it to cool for 10 minutes and then serve warm with vanilla ice cream or whipped cream.
-The crisp can sit at room temperature for one day.
+Allow it to cool for 15 minutes and then serve warm with vanilla ice cream or whipped cream.
+The crisp can sit at room temperature for one day if it is not too warm.
 After that it should be refrigerated.